adamdruppe/arsd/README.md

 arsd.simpledisplay now uses the arsd.core event loop by default.

+Several files are allowed to import other files from the directory now, at least in opend.
+Using the -i switch is strongly recommended.

 ## 11.0

 Released: Planned for May 2023, actually out August 2023.